aozaki-kuro/archive-guide/README-Windows.md

 Also, the config takes 3 times of writing files which might take longer. *Wait patiently.*

 > Downloaded video and audio → Merged .mp4 file → Write metadata → Write thumbnail with AtomicParsley

+To download member streams, you will need the **cookies.txt** extension.
+Go to the member stream you want to download and grab the "Current Site" cookies.
+This will prompt you to save a `cookies.txt` file on your computer.
+The `--cookies` argument is used to point the location of the `cookies.txt` file.
+The same file is also used for the Easy Scripts above.

 ### 🚩 Streamlink